-The industrial emissions directive (directive 2010/75/EU) is about minimising pollution from various industrial sources.
+The industrial emissions directive (Directive 2010/75/EU) is about minimising pollution from various industrial sources.
 The directive addresses integrated pollution prevention and control based on best available technique (BAT).
-The directive has been implemented by the consolidation act 879 dated 26/06/2010 on protection of the environment and with respect to offshore, order 1449 dated 20/12/2012.
+The directive has been implemented by the consolidation act 879/2010 on protection of the environment and with respect to offshore, order 1449/2012.